DarrMirr/fp_define/README.md

-# Short and expressive way to define function at Java
+# Expressive and short way to write lambda expression at Java
 Alternative ways to define function at Java

+Code examples for my article at [medium.com](www.medium.com/p/39b860aee9dd)